Shenendehowa Central School District

 The Shenendehowa Central School District, often shortened to Shen, is a public school district located in New York's Capital District.
-The district's 232 acre main campus is located off NY 146 in Clifton Park, and is home to eight of the district's 12 schools, in five buildings.
+The district's 232 acre main campus is located off NY 146 in Clifton Park, and is home to nine of the district's 14 schools, in five buildings.
+There is a building housing all of kindergarten as well.
 The remaining four schools are called "neighborhood elementary schools" and are located throughout the district in three buildings.
 The district serves approximately 9,500 students in grades K-12 from throughout its 86 sqmi territory which includes the towns of Clifton Park, Halfmoon, Ballston Lake, Round Lake, Malta and parts of Waterford, Rexford, Mechanicville and Stillwater.
+However, Malta and Stillwater are only zoned in Shenendehowa if the street has a zip code of a town that is in Shenendehowa.
 Shenendehowa is the largest School District in Saratoga County, and the largest in student population in the Suburban Council, an interscholastic athletic consortium of 11 area school with a districts.

+The name Shenendehowa is derived from the Iroquois word “Shenondahowe," translating to "great plains."

 Schools

-Today, Shenendehowa is a district of 13 schools: 8 elementary schools, 3 middle schools, and 2 high schools.
+Today, Shenendehowa is a district of 14 schools: 1 building housing all of kindergarten, 8 elementary schools, 3 middle schools, and 2 high schools.

 Elementary schools

 Four elementary schools are located on the main campus (Skano, Tesago, Orenda, and Karigon).
-The other four are neighborhood elementary schools including Okte, located on CR-92 Crescent Road off Exit 8 of the Adirondack Northway (I-87); Chango, located off CR-80 Round Lake Road at Exit 11 of the Adirondack Northway (I-87); and Arongen and Shatekon, both located just off the main campus.
-These schools are for students in grades K-5, with AM and PM kindergartens.
+The other four are neighborhood elementary schools.
+They are named Okte, located on CR-92 Crescent Road off Exit 8 of the Adirondack Northway (I-87); Chango, located off CR-80 Round Lake Road at Exit 11 of the Adirondack Northway (I-87); and Arongen and Shatekon, located at 489 Clifton Park Center Rd. and 35 Maxwell Dr., respectively, just off the main campus.
+These schools are for students in grades 1-5.
+There is also another off-campus building that houses all of kindergarten.
+It is called Atrea Early Learning Center.
+It is located at 5 Maxwell Dr.